InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/core-team.md

 ## Patlet

-Is your InnerSource project difficult for people to work with, yet no one is interested in making it better?
+Is your InnerSource project difficult for people to work with, yet no one is interested in improving it?
 Establish a core team to take care of those fundamental items so that contributors can focus on adding features that provide value to them.

 ## Problem